 You're reading: How Adaptive Headlights Work

-in this article, we’ll look at how adaptive headlights differ from standard headlights and find out how they can make nighttime driving safer. we’ll also look at some headlight innovations in the
+in this article, we’ll look at how adaptive headlights differ from standard headlights and find out how they can make nighttime driving safer. we’ll also look at some headlight innovations in the works.

 standard headlights shine straight ahead, no matter what direction the car is moving. when going around curves, they illuminate the side of the road more than the road itself. adaptive headlights react to the steering, speed and elevation of the car and automatically adjust to illuminate the road ahead. when the car turns right, the headlights angle to the right. turn the car left, the headlights angle to the left. this is important not only for the driver of the car with adaptive headlights, but for other drivers on the road as well. the glare of oncoming headlights can cause serious visibility problems. since adaptive headlights are directed at the road, the incidence of glare is reduced.